Driving Safely Where Deer Are Present Safety Talk

 2. Slow down in areas where you know deer are usually present.
 Deer are often animals of habit and can be found in the same areas at the same time of day.
 Deer are often found near roadways during the early morning hours and at dusk.

 3. Apply your brakes early as possible if a deer is near or on the road.
 Even if the deer passes the roadway well in front of your vehicle slow down.
 Deer are herd animals, and where one is found, there is most likely another.

 4. Do not swerve to miss striking a deer.
 An accident involving another motorist or a fixed object will have larger consequences than if you were to hit the deer.

-These safe driving principals can also be applied for areas where other animals exist.
+These safe driving principles can also be applied to areas where other animals exist.
 Animals such as elk and moose pose some of the same hazards as deer do to motorists.